 - Do not take any over-the-counter drugs or herbal therapies unless you ask your doctor first.
 Some drugs may interact with each other, causing undesirable effects.

 - If you forget to take a dose, take it as soon as you remember.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take two doses to make up for the dose you missed.

 - Regularly fill prescriptions and ask the pharmacist any questions you have.
 Do not wait until you are completely out of medication before filling prescriptions.
 If you have trouble getting to the pharmacy, have financial concerns, or have other problems that make it difficult for you to get your medications, let your doctor know.

 - Before having surgery with a general anesthetic, including dental surgery, tell the doctor or dentist in charge what drugs you are taking.
-An antibiotic may need to be prescribed prior to a surgical or dental procedure.
 Also, let the doctor know if you are taking aspirin and/or any other blood thinners.